brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 ### Best Barbarian Subclasses for a Two-Weapon Build

 Much like Polearm Master, two-weapon fighting relies on a bonus action attack, so you need a subclass that leaves your bonus action free.
-Path of the Totem Warrior remains a great choice with many different options to customize your build.
+Path of the Totem Warrior remains a great choice with many options to customize your build.
 Bear is always a great defensive choice, and Wolf can help you support other melee attackers in your party.

-Path of the Juggernaut (from the _Tal’Dorei Campaign Setting Reborn_) allows you to knock opponents back with each attack, and having an extra attack every turn can really cause some chaos in the battlefield.
+Path of the Juggernaut (from the _Tal’Dorei Campaign Setting Reborn_) allows you to knock opponents back with each attack, and having an extra attack every turn can cause chaos on the battlefield.
 Three enemies standing next to a ledge?
 Not for long.

-Path of the Ancestral Guardian can also work if you want to draw more of your opponents’ attacks, but this is a subclass that really benefits from additional defense, so a Dueling build is probably a better fit.
+Path of the Ancestral Guardian can also work if you want to draw more of your opponents’ attacks, but it benefits from additional defense, so a Dueling build is probably a better fit.

 ## Great Weapon Master

 Great Weapon Master is considered the best feat for Barbarians, and for good reason.
 It allows you to reduce your chance to hit for a significant boost in damage.
 With the Barbarian’s reckless attack, this basically negates the attack penalty and greatly increases your damage.
-As an added bonus, if you strike the killing blow on a creature, you can make a bonus action attack with that weapon, giving you even more damage potential.
+Additionally, if you strike the killing blow on a creature, you can make a bonus action attack with that weapon, giving you even more damage potential.

-The calculations here assume you’ll use the Great Weapon Master attack for every attack, but you have a choice as to whether you want to use it each turn, so your actual damage may vary a bit from this.
+The calculations here assume you’ll use the Great Weapon Master attack for every attack, but you have a choice as to whether you want to use it each turn, so your actual damage may vary from this.

 |Level|Hit|Str|Rage|Atk 1|Atk 2|BA Atk|DPR|
 |-----|---|---|----|-----|-----|------|---|